tldr-pages/tldr/pages/common/git-branch.md

 `git branch -a`

-- Find what branch a Git commit came from:
+- List which branches include a specific Git commit in their history:

 `git branch --all --contains {{commit_hash}}`